NguyenDani/Messaging-MERN/README.md

 To install the Messaging application, follow these steps:
 1. Clone the repository: `git clone https://github.com/NguyenDani/Messaging-MERN.git`

+## Setup
+To setup the Messaging application, follow these steps:
+1. Navigate to directory: `cd Messaging-MERN`
+2. Change the .env file to your configuration `/.env`
+3. Start server: node server/server.js
+4. Navigate to client: `cd client`
+5. Start client: `npm start`

 ## Usage
+Once you have start the client and server you will be acle to register and login as a user.
+Once you have logged in you will be able to search users and send direct messages to said user.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: